 My first freelance career didn’t last long (which is a whole other story) and I returned to full-time graphic design work 18 months later at Time Out New York, which was only a 20 minute subway ride from my house.
-I was there for 2 1/2 years designing ads, doing some light IT work and teaching myself how to build websites.
-That was followed by 2 1/2 more years as a staff animator at a dot com startup.
-In those 5 years I barely drew any comics or illustration, but I made decent money, had health benefits, played WAY too much Playstation, and best of all, met a new best friend and married her.
+I was there for another 18 months scanning and retouching hundreds of images a week, designing ads, doing some light IT work and teaching myself how to build websites.
+That was followed by two and a half years as a staff animator at a dot com startup, ACTV/eSchool online.
+For 4 years I barely drew any comics or illustration - but I made decent money, had health benefits, played a LOT of Playstation, and (best of all) met the best friend I've ever had and married her.
 Then in late 2002 just as the dream of launching an illustration/comics career was starting to fade, three things would almost simultaneously interrupt my vocational inertia.

 The Wizard people I worked closest with: Steve and Arlene, research director Dan Reilly, production manager Doug Goldstein, copy editor Marc Wilkofsky (RIP), Co-EICs Pat McCallum and Brian Cunningham and every one else on staff gave their all every single day.
 I owe them all a lot, more than I gave them, more than I ever deserved, and a lot more than I'll ever be able to pay back.